Jerome War Relocation Center: Resistance to military enlistment and the loyalty questionnaire

 As at the other WRA camps, many of the Nisei (second-generation, American-born) young men were recruited to volunteer for the armed forces.
 All adults were required to submit to an assessment of their loyalty to the United States.
 Pressure to join the all-Nisei 442nd Regimental Combat Team was somewhat higher at Jerome and Rohwer, which were much closer to the unit's training facilities at Camp Shelby, Mississippi.
 These camps became popular destinations for 442nd soldiers on leave.
 Col. Scobey, executive to the Assistant Secretary of War, visited Jerome on March 4, 1943 to persuade eligible internees to enlist in the 442nd.
 He said that the War Department was in effect presenting the 442nd as a test of loyalty, and if few men signed up, the public would believe the Nisei were not loyal Americans.
 Eventually, 515 men volunteered or were conscripted for the legendary 100th Infantry Battalion, the famed 442nd RCT, and the MIS.

 The so-called "loyalty questionnaire" met with resistance in Jerome (and elsewhere) largely because of the last two questions.
-They were poorly worded, and made insulting assumptions.
-Some men whose English was more limited had trouble interpreting them; other understood enough to be offended.
+They were poorly worded and made insulting assumptions.
+Some men whose English was more limited had trouble interpreting them; others understood enough to be offended.
 One question asked if US-born men would be willing to serve in the military.
 The second asked all respondents if they "would disavow their allegiance to Japan", but most had no allegiance to that country.
 Many were confused by the questions' wording, unsure if an affirmative answer to the second would be taken as an admission of previous disloyalty and a threat to their families.
 Others, especially among the citizen Nisei, were offended by the implication that they were somehow un-American yet ought to fight to risk their lives for a country that had imprisoned them and overridden their rights.